-(1) Does the potential learner need their driving licence now.
+(1) Does the potential learner need their driving licence now?
 Or can the learner wait to learn to drive until they actually need their driving licence?

 (2) The costs involved in learning to drive and whether or not these can be afforded at the moment?

-The following are my own observations and experiences (20 years experience as an ADI), which will hopefully help you make the right decision.
+The following are my own observations and experiences (20 years of experience as an ADI), which will hopefully help you make the right decision.

 (1) Firstly does the potential learner actually need a full driving licence now?

-It is tempting to think of leaving learning to drive until the driving licence is actually needed, however is this really the best option?
+It is tempting to think of leaving learning to drive until the driving licence is actually needed, however, is this really the best option?
 Let me give you a couple of examples that I experienced in the autumn of 2012.

 When they enquired with some of the potential employers about why they weren’t getting an interview.
 They were told that during the course of their work they would need to make their own way to different locations at short notice.
 This would not be practical for someone without a full driving licence and transport.
-The employers therefore would not even consider an application from someone without a full driving licence!
+The employers, therefore, would not even consider an application from someone without a full driving licence!

 (b) Another pupil contacted me to arrange driving lessons.
 They had also finished university and had managed to find work on a management training program with a national company.
 Although the location of their work was very close to their home they were told that they would not be considered for promotion until they had their full driving licence.
-This was because they would need to be able to visit other branches at short notice and without their own transport this would be very difficult?
+This was because they would need to be able to visit other branches at short notice and without their own transport, this would be very difficult?

 Hindsight is a wonderful thing!

 Both of the above pupils passed their driving tests.
-However both really wished they had learned earlier, i.e. before going to university.
+However, both really wished they had learned earlier, i.e. before going to university.